scylladb/scylladb/README.md

 ```

-* run Scylla with one CPU and ./tmp as data directory
+* run Scylla with one CPU and ./tmp as work directory

 ```
-./build/release/scylla --datadir tmp --commitlog-directory tmp --smp 1
+./build/release/scylla --workdir tmp --smp 1
 ```

 * For more run options: